cryptax/cryptax.github.io/content/posts/cte-v2.md

 It was such an original idea.
 The code was hidden in ticks (sounds) in the [intro video](https://www.youtube.com/shorts/ZOP-pttsNEI).
 We patiently had to work out which numbers that equalled to, and reproduce the moves on the front page.

 > **Did you use AI?** Yes.
 Of course.
-And I am pretty sure most teams did. *But* in this particular case, IMHO, **AI made the challenge more funning**.
+And I am pretty sure most teams did. *But* in this particular case, IMHO, **AI made the challenge more funny**.
 We still had to find the trick: parse all documents we were given, decide that in the intro video the ticks conveyed important meaning, grab the audio.
 AI just did the last step for us: listen to the audio and work out the number of ticks for us to open the safe.
-I'm not sure I would have enjoyed spending time on this myself, I'm glad the AI did it.
+I'm not sure I would have enjoyed spending time on this myself, I'm glad the AI did it 😉

 ## OSINT is *not* for n00bs